 That is the private key.
-Depending on your browser’s MIME setting you might have it set up to open the file in the browser, to download/save the file, or to pass it on to some application on your computer.
+Depending on your browser’s MIME setting, you might have it set up to open the file in the browser, download/save the file, or pass it on to some application on your computer.

 For example, Safari seems to show the file instead of offering a download.

 What to do in such cases?
-Just copy the content and paste it into some empty file and name it as you wish.
+Just copy the content, paste it into an empty file, and name it as you wish.
 Just remember to save it in a safe place and never lose it.

 Yes, you can.
 The data sent to the payment processor you are using will not be encrypted for further handling.
 This way, your products/subscriptions/donations, their individual prices, and the total values will never be encrypted.